elcicd/el-CICD-docs/developer-guide.md

 |  ENV               | The environment being deployed to                                 |
 |  IMAGE_TAG         | The image tag of the microservice image                           |

-Any of these parameters can be safely ignored if they are not needed or used. el-CICD managed OKD Templates will use one of more of these by default.
+Any of these parameters can be safely ignored if they are not needed or used in unmanaged, custom templates. el-CICD managed OKD Templates will use one of more of these by default.
+Only the `APP_NAME` parameter can be set by the user, via the `appName` attribute in the `template-defs` file.

 ### How to Know What the Template Parameters Are